What options does my child have for boarding and how does it work?

 All our staff are on the look-out for signs of homesickness and our Induction programme and weekly tutorial sessions help students to settle in quickly.
 In the boarding residence, communal mealtimes and events such as film nights help our new students to settle into life in the UK.
 We also encourage students to keep in contact with home, as we feel it is very important to maintain regular contact with their families.
 In College, we encourage new students to join clubs and become involved with all aspects of College life.
 Getting used to new routines, college food, and UK weather is a common experience for the vast majority of our students.

 What happens at the weekends at the Residence?

 There is a film night every Friday evening in the hall of residence which is organised by our boarding staff.
 College students in Homestay are welcome to attend these events.
 Students attend the Belgrade Theatre programme on Saturday mornings from 10.00 – 12.00.
-Gym activities are made available (yoga, circuit training) to students living in City Village on Saturday afternoons.
+Gym activities are made available (yoga, circuit training) to students on Saturday afternoons.
 Sundays are often spent relaxing and/or studying in preparation for the week ahead.
 There are also planned activities and outings to places of interest for new students during the first term.

 Can parents and children communicate regularly with each other?

 We do not place any restrictions on parents and children communicating with each other (other than during lessons) as we believe it is vitally important to maintain communication with Home for our students.
 Students have access to wi-fi in our boarding residence and throughout the College.
 All Homestay homes also have wi-fi which students are able to use.
 We do ask parents to be considerate of the time differences and not to disturb their children between the hours of 11pm and 6.30 am GMT.